 Armenia Bus Station

 Inside the terminal, you’ll find several companies selling tickets to Bogota.
+They have a sign in the window written ‘Bogota’.
 Prices range from 35000 to 45000 COP with varying timetables.
 The first bus leaves 5 am and the last bus leaves at somewhere around 10:30 pm.
+When we arrived in Armenia at the station there were 3 companies selling bus tickets, we asked every ticket vendor and took the cheapest one.

 If you missed out on one final meal at one of these great restaurants, don’t worry.
 The station itself isn’t massive but there are several small shops and simple restaurants to grab a bite to eat or a few snacks for the road.
 Like other major routes in Colombia, the buses here are top-notch; nearly all will have toilets, air conditioning and comfortable seats.